Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 ![pilot_pedestral_group_auto_clear_switch](../../img/pilot_clear_switch.jpg)

 The cannon will fire approximately between 5 and 11 rounds from the point the pilot has released the trigger to clear all bolt actions in the cannon.
-This spin-down takes approximately one second during which the gun cannot be fired again during this operation.
+This spin-down takes approximately one second, during which the gun cannot be fired again during this operation.
 This only applies to externally carried gun pods and not to the main gun.